RakeshMohanTarai/Placement_Cell_CN/README.md

 render.com :- https://placement-cell-mongoose7.onrender.com/

-Absolutely!
-Here's another summary with a fresh twist for connecting to MongoDB Atlas, sprinkled with emojis:

 🌟 MongoDB Atlas Connection Made Easy 🌐

 1. 📦 **Get Ready**: Install Mongoose and require it in your Node.js application.